Zhanghanwen-1/Flask-Vue-Echarts-Mysql/README.md

 # Flask-Vue-Echarts-Mysql
-Aquaculture management system, data display better in master, with maps in master2
+Aquaculture management system, data display better in new_system, with maps in intelligent_sys